mmbman/Katagiri/1982-11-24-Blue-Cliff-Record-Case-35.md

 [Previous](1982-11-17-Blue-Cliff-Record-Case-34) \|
 [Next](1984-03-21-Mindfulness-Talk-1)

 #### Katagiri Roshi discusses Case 35 of the *Blue Cliff Record*, in which an obscure monk has a spiritual discussion with the Bodhisattva of Wisdom.
 Can we settle our uncertainties?
 Can we accept our lives in terms of infinity?
 Or will we be like a lion running around in a cage?
-If we find ourselves in a cage, how should we act?
+If we find ourselves in a cage, how should we practice?
 Also: does it matter how many people come to our Zen Center?
 Does if matter what kind of people they are?
 Do we make distinctions or not?
 Where is the boundary between subject and object?

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-35" target="_blank">Listen to this talk on mnzencenter.org</a>